 Stress and anxiety trigger the release of stress hormones.
 These hormones, in turn, can increase your heart rate and blood pressure.
 A higher level of anxiety may cause more intense symptoms.

 - excessive worry

 - difficulty sleeping

 If you’re waking up with your heart racing after drinking, chances are you’ve had too much.

 Drinking alcohol increases your heart rate.
 The more you drink, the faster your heart beats.
-A recent study confirmed that binge drinking and long-term heavy alcohol use are associated with different types of cardiac arrhythmia, especially sinus tachycardia.
+A 2017 study linked binge drinking and long-term heavy alcohol use with different types of cardiac arrhythmia, especially sinus tachycardia.

 The sugar you consume is absorbed into your bloodstream after passing through your small intestine.
 Having too much sugar can cause a blood sugar spike.
 This signals your pancreas to release insulin and convert what it can to energy.

-Atrial fibrillation (AFib) is the most common type of irregular heartbeat.
+Atrial fibrillation (AFib) is the most common type of irregular heart rate.
 It happens when the heart’s upper chambers beat out of coordination with the lower chambers.

 If you have AFib, you may also experience:

-Sleep apnea is a sleep disorder in which breathing repeatedly stops and starts.
+Sleep apnea is a sleep disorder in which breathing repeatedly stops and starts while you are asleep.